icecr4ck/re-dojo/content/post/2022-11-13-FlareOn-9-part-3.md

 The backdoor communicates with its Command & Control (C&C) server via DNS (only A queries are supported).

-Obviously, the domain name of the C&C server is `flare-on.com` and the payload is encoded using a custom algorithm as a sub-domain.
+Obviously, the domain name of the C&C server is `flare-on.com`.
+The payload is encoded using a custom algorithm as a sub-domain.

 The method responsible for building the payload is `FLARE05.flared_29()`.
 It takes two parameters:
 - a payload type (`FLARE06.DomT`));